 There is not a one-size-fits-all solution for medicines interoperability.
 This guide describes the mandatory standards and likely differences within implementations and how the FHIR standard can be used in each.

 Common adoption of the NHS Dictionary of Medicines and Devices (dm+d) standard, including considerations for dose-based vs product-based prescribing, plus specific parts of the FHIR standard will result in nationwide interoperability of medicines data, between clinical systems and/or between Integrated Care Systems / Shared Medication Records.

 Likely differences, and therefore design decisions, for any medicines interoperability solution will include the following.

 What are your target medicines data use cases?

-Most care settings require a view of a patient's current medication but to build up this picture, data from different care settings needs to come together.
-Whilst the patient's GP record available today is probably the most comprehensive, it is complete.
+Most care settings require a view of a patient's current medication and to build up this picture, data from different care settings needs to come together.
 The interoperability between clinical systems that support processes such as admission, transfer and discharge are equally as important as those systems that support the prescribing, dispensing, supply and administration of medicines.

 Are you implementating of a point-to-point interoperabilty solution between clinical systems, either in the same, or different organisations and/or care settings?